-Students who request to withdraw from all current term courses will have 'W' grades transcripted, even if it is past the add/drop deadline, and may receive a refund in accordance with the tuition refund schedule.
+Students who request to withdraw from all current term courses will have 'W' grades transcripted, even if the leave begins prior to the add/drop deadline, and may receive a refund in accordance with the tuition refund schedule.

 For students on payment plans, monthly payments will continue when a student is on leave.